nroduit/nroduit.github.io/content/demo.en.md

 ## <center>Demo with multiple DICOM Samples</center>

-This page shows a list of DICOM samples for testing viewer capabilities.
+This page provides a list of DICOM samples to test the capabilities of the viewer.

 {{% notice tip %}}
 **Naming convention**